-In a world full of busy bees, finding the time to take part in a calorie burning full-body workout can be a big challenge for many.
-From long work hours to teacher-parent conferences, it’s no wonder exercise can sometimes fall on the back burner.
-With what seems like not enough hours in the day, it’s understandable why getting to the gym to run at a moderate pace for 60 minutes on the treadmill just to burn 200 calories, isn’t really a priority.
+In a world full of busy bees, finding the time to take part in a full-body, calorie-burning workout can be a big challenge.
+From long work hours to school pickups, it’s no wonder exercise can sometimes fall on the back burner.

-Weight: The heavier you are, the harder your body will have to work in order to perform the same task, and when your body has to work harder, you will naturally burn more calories.
+Your weight: The more you weigh, the harder your body will have to work to perform the same task.
+When your body has to work harder, you will naturally burn more calories.

-Duration: When you engage in any exercise for a more extended period of time, it will result in more calories burned.
-Think about it: if you row for longer periods like 30 minutes, you’ll burn more calories than someone who only rowed for 10 minutes.
+Your workout duration: When you engage in any exercise for a more extended period of time, it will result in more calories burned.
+Think about it: If you row for longer periods of time, like 30 minutes, you’ll burn more calories than if you rowed for just 10 minutes.

-Intensity: The intensity at which you exercise plays a role in the number of calories you burn as well.
-Rowing vigorously might be tough, but you will find that you’ll burn more calories in a shorter period of time when you give it your all than if you were to row at a slow leisurely pace for a more extended period of time.
+Your workout intensity: The intensity at which you exercise plays a role in the number of calories you burn as well.
+Rowing vigorously might be tough, but you’ll find that you’re burning more calories in a shorter period of time when you give it your all compared to rowing at a more leisurely pace for a longer period of time.
 Remember, maximum effort over maximum time will yield maximum calorie burn.

 Moderate effort (100 watts) for 30 minutes:

 Very vigorous effort (200 watts) for 30 minutes: